karakun/karakun.github.io/_posts/2018-06-24-web-components-and-microservices.md

 ---
 layout: post
-title:  "How WebComponents can help to create Microservices"
+title:  "How web components can help to create frontends for microservices"
 author: hendrik
 featuredImage: sweets
 excerpt: "This post gives an overview of different patterns that can be used to define